pseidler/skill_test_sdet/README.md

 2) Write a series of tests for each unique combination of height and speed - testing that the result is as expected each time (touchdown, crash, etc.)

-3) Test the site through the main BBC website, overcoming any security issues regarding interaction with content in an iFrame.
+3) (Optional, extra credits :) ) Test the site through the main BBC website, overcoming any security issues regarding interaction with content in an iFrame.
 Use https://www.bbc.co.uk/ as the entry point such that navigation to the page above is included in your tests.

 ## Some additional instructions